Below is a list of HACG Departmental Highlights

-- The audit for 2021 was very successful and were looking forward to another great audit this year.
+- The audit for 2020 was very successful, and we look forward to another great audit this year.

-- Budgets for 22-23 have been prepared and will be presented to the Board in May for approval.
+- Budgets for 21-22 were prepared and presented to the Board in May and were approved.

 - The total of all budgets was over $12 million.